FITStaff/FMDataElements/data-elements.md

 page: data-Elements
 ---

-# Federal Spending Data Elements
+# Financial Management Standard Data Elements

 **The lists on this page contain two types of federal spending data elements:**